exla-ai/deepwell/README.md

 #### 1. **The Blackwell Architecture Revolution**

-NVIDIA's Blackwell (SM100a) GPUs introduce revolutionary features that Deepwell exploits:
+NVIDIA's Blackwell (SM100a) GPUs introduce features that Deepwell exploits:

 - **Tensor Memory (TMEM)**: A new memory subsystem specifically designed for tensor operations
 - **TCGEN05 Instructions**: Fifth-generation tensor core instructions with enhanced throughput